George Binney

 Sir Frederick George Binney, DSO (23 September 1900, Epsom, Surrey–1972 Jersey) was a noted Arctic explorer.
-During the Second World War, he led blockade running missions, including Operation Rubble, to procure supplies of Swedish ball bearings and other steel products for British aramament production, for which he was knighted and made a Royal Naval Volunteer Reserve commander.
+During the Second World War, he led blockade-running missions, including Operation Rubble, to procure supplies of Swedish ball bearings and other steel products for British armament production, for which he was knighted and made a Royal Naval Volunteer Reserve commander.

 Early life

 Frederick George Binney was born at on 23 September 1900 in the village of Great Bookham, Surrey.
 His father, Reverend Maximilian Frederick Breffit Binney, was the Anglican vicar of St Nicholas Church, Sutton in Lancashire (now Merseyside), but moved to St Mary Magdalene, Richmond, Surrey, in October 1900.
 Shortly after the move, baby George's mother Emily (née Blinkhorn) died from pneumonia.
 Along with his older brothers, Binney attended Summerfields School in Oxford before winning a King's Scholarship at Eton College.
 From there, he gained a scholarship to Merton College, Oxford, where in his second term, he became editor of The Isis Magazine.